 Average Sales / Revenue Per Year

-A more recent financial analysis that was only updated last June 2021 shows that White Castle had revenue of $738.3M.
-Though, it is vital to remember that revenue isn’t the same as profit.
+It is vital to remember that revenue isn’t the same as profit.
 Revenue is the income of your business before expenses, and as you know, the operation of a restaurant has many fixed expenses like labor, food costs, taxes, and a lease.

 Not Sure What Franchise to Start?
 Take Our 7-Minute Franchise Business Quiz!

 The good thing is that White Castle is holding its own despite its modest size.
 The company’s revenue increased by 5.5 percent in 2023.
 Aside from their restaurants, White Castle also sells their sliders in the frozen section of supermarkets.

 Yes, you heard it right.
 White Castle doesn’t only earn from their restaurant chains, but they also get earnings from selling frozen hamburgers and other packaged frozen goods.
 One of its subsidiaries, White Castle Distributing, Inc., supplies frozen White Castle hamburgers to supermarkets around the country.

 |Grocery and Related Product Merchant Wholesalers